 I’ve tried to hand sew the joining seams and mitered folds, but the satin binding has a tendency to fray when the hand sewing needle passes through it too many times.
 Machine sewing is the best solution.

-I hope you use this tutorial to make plenty of blankets using all the cute fabrics that are hitting the shelves for the holidays.
-Send us images of your blankets to or post to our Flickr Sew News Readers Group page!
+I hope you use this tutorial and tips to make plenty of blankets using all the cute fabrics that are hitting the shelves through out the year.